justinjabo250/Using-the-Gradio-application-and-machine-learning-project-forecast-and-analyze-customer-Churn/README.md

 - **ComplementNB**
 - **Support Vector Machine (SVM)**

-These models were evaluated based on their AUC and logloss scores, providing insights into their performance on the imbalanced dataset.
+AUC and logloss scores were used to assess these models, giving information on how well they performed on the unbalanced dataset.

-We used the AUC metric to evaluate the models' performance because our dataset was unbalanced.
+Our dataset was imbalanced, thus we utilized the AUC statistic (metric) to assess the models' performance.

-- AUC values for the top-performing model, the logistic regression model, reached 80%.
+- The logistic regression model, which performed the best, had an AUC of 80%.

-- ComplementNB consistently displayed strong performance in various circumstances.
+- ComplementNB constantly performed well under a variety of conditions.

-- When compared to other models, GaussianNB had a higher log loss and a considerably lower AUC score.
+- In comparison to other models, GaussianNB has a lower AUC rating and a higher log loss.

 ### Streamlit deployment